 Butter - you can use salted or unsalted butter in this recipe.
 If using unsalted, consider adding a touch of salt to balance the flavors.

-Brandy - whiskey or bourbon is an alternative.
+Whiskey - whiskey, bourbon or cognac are other boozy alternatives.
 Here are some other brandy alternatives you may like.

 Brown sugar - try sprinkling a bit of brown sugar on top of the butter for extra sweetness.